International Federation of Horseracing Authorities: Horse rankings

 One of the more prominent roles the IFHA has is maintaining several annual standing lists related to the quality of horseracing.

 In January of every year, the IFHA release the "World's Top 100 Group/Grade 1 Races for 3yos and upwards," a list that rates the strongest Group 1 races in the last few years in terms of the quality of horses partaking.
-This is compiled using the IFHA’s ratings of the races’ first four placed horses over the last three years.
+This is compiled using the IFHA’s ratings of the races’ first four placed horses.

 The IFHA also maintains a standings table for both horses and jockeys, based on their performance over the previous year.
 The World's Best Jockey table began in 2014, with ranking being scored via performance in races included in the most recentTop 100 Group/Grade 1 Races list.
 The World's Best Racehorse Rankings, the current form of which began in 2008, allow for performance from races outside the Top 100 Graded Races list, but takes into account the relative performance and quality of other horses in each race a horse partakes in.

-The leading horse and jockey for the year are presented with an award as part of the annual World Racing Awards ceremony in January.
+The leading horse and race for the year are presented with an award as part of the annual Longines World Racing Awards ceremony in January.
+The winning jockey is celebrated in December.